huanlui/chord-suggester/README.md

 * Data cleaning and preparation, using _Pandas_ and _music21_.
 * Data analysis, using _Pandas_.
 * Modelling, using _Keras_ for training an LSTM neural network.
 * Visualisation of the results on a _React_ Application that consumes the model using _TensorFlow.js_ and shows the results using the musical JavaScript libraries _Tone.js_ and _Vexflow_.
-This code is in a [separate repo](https://github.com/huanlui/chord-suggester-frontend)
+This code is in a [separate repo](https://github.com/huanlui/chord-suggester-frontend).
+As an alternative, it can be found in a [zip file](/FrontEnd.zip) inside this repository

 ## Installing libraries